RagingRectangle/rdmGruber/README.md

 ## Board Setup
 - Send `/<boardCommand>`and follow the prompts for the board you'd like to create.
-- To remove a board or edit the title you can do so in the boards.json config file.
+- To remove a board or edit the title you can do so in */config/geofence.json*.
+- Delete boards by thier message ID with `/<boardCommand> delete`.
 - To limit boards to specific areas use */config/geofence.json*.
 - Can use either the geojson or geo.jasparke format (Only single polygons supported).

 ## Usage